OfficialHisha/Tower-Unite-Piano-Bot/README.md

 # Tower Unite Piano Bot
+Please note that this is an experimental version of the software, which might be more unstable than the stable version on master branch.
+However, this version might have updated or new features that are not yet on master branch.
+Use at your own risk!

 This program will play the pasted song in Tower United.

 You are free to download, modify and redistribute modified versions of the software under the GNU General Public License V3.